BearyNatural/ObsidianVault/Linux/My practice steps/My answers.md

 		1. Answer:
 			1. vi /etc/sudoers
 			2. $user ALL=(ALL) NOPASSWD:/bin/last
+			3. to test
+				1. useradd test
+				2. su - test
+				3. useradd moretest [this should be permission denied]
+				4. last [should show up list]
 	14. D3:Correct the projectadmin user account so that logins are possible using the password _onetime43_.
 Set the home directory to /home/projectadmin.
 		1. Answer:
-			1. usermod -p onetime43 -d /home/projectadmin projectadmin
+			1. usermod -p onetime43 -m -d /home/projectadmin projectadmin
 	15. D3:Alter the devel user account so that it can log into the system with a working bash shell environment.
 		1. Answer:
 			1. chsh -s $(which bash) devel